Tuition and Financial Aid

 International Students

 Since international students are not eligible for federal loans, grants, or work-study, financing a MAPH degree can be more challenging.
-The University of Chicago’s Office of International Affairs (OIA) has extensive resources for international students looking for financial aid.
-Additionally, many international students find funding through the Fulbright Scholar Program.
+The University of Chicago’s Office of International Affairs (OIA) has an extensive list of resources for international students looking for financial aid.
+Additionally, some international students find funding through the Fulbright Scholar Program.

 Scholarships